Custom Search

 Chalk

-I feel as though I have to mention chalk as a great painting tool when working with acrylics.
+Chalk is a great painting tool when working with acrylics.
 It's very easy to pick up a piece of chalk and mark an area of your painting.
 You can do this for many reasons.
 One is to remind you to come back and touch something up.
 Another is to rough in highlights.
 Another strategy is to get an idea about changing the composition of your painting, by moving the elements around in chalk, prior to repainting.
 It's non-committal, as a wipe with a damp cloth will remove it, or it will disappear as part of the painting process.
-While a very simple tool, it has helped me solve hundreds of problems.

 Mediums